rbtttttt/Noah-bar/readme.md

  The website will be multiple pages in one, allowing the user to scroll from the top to the bottom creating an experience like reading a menu from a cocktail bar.

+ ### User Stories:
+1. When arriving at the website, the visitor will be greeted with a carousel, showing each cocktail.
+2. The user can click "See more" to visit the cocktail they like.
+3. While on the cocktail page, the user will have option to move to next or previous cocktail.
+4. Fixed navigation bar will allow visitors to go to any specific page that they choose.

  ### Color palettes:
  The color palette used for the webpage:
  - #f1683a